Azure-Samples/azure-video-indexer-samples/API-Samples/Java/Readme.md

         map.put("streamingPreset","NoStreaming");
 ```

-Note that when `streamingPreset` is the to `NoStreaming` the index operation skips the Azure Media Services Streaming endpoint, which
-expedites the completion of the indexing.
+Note that when `streamingPreset` is set to `NoStreaming` the index operation skips the Azure Media Services encoding and creation of a new file for streaming, which expedites the completion of the indexing.

 The sample uses Busy Wait loop to Poll on completion status of the indexed videos.